 Two years ago, I was driving on the highway from Rabat to Casablanca to catch a plane to San Francisco with my late father’s “vintage” car.
-As I was making my way with sunny thoughts of California on horizon, my reverie was abruptly cut short as my car blundered, stumbled, and eventually broke down.
+As I was making my way with sunny thoughts of California on the horizon, my reverie was abruptly cut short as my car blundered, stumbled, and eventually broke down.
 Stranded and immobile, with the stress of missing my conference mounting in my stomach, a passing driver eventually took pity and stopped to give me a hand.
 Poking around and assessing the state of the car, he confirmed the demise of the vehicle with a shrug.
 As I waited for roadside assistance to tow the car, he kindly offered me a lift to the airport in an effort to ease my stress.
 Thanking fate for his generosity, I quickly gathered my belongings while he freed up space in his trunk for my luggage.
 As I made my way towards his car, I caught him taking out an immense plastic tarpaulin and tossing it to the side of the road.
 Obviously shocked and somewhat disgruntled, I immediately picked it back up, refolded it and neatly tucked it back into the trunk without saying a word to him.

 My action triggered a swift jestful response from my roadside saviour… “oh you’re here with your ideas from France!”
 I gave him a dubious look as he continued.
 “Respect for the environment was never owned by the French in the first place.”

-And so it began… not only did I have an intense but kind spirited conversation with this stranger who drove me to the airport, I also had a chance to untangle my perception of the ownership of environmental protection.
+And so it began… not only did I have an intense but kind spirited conversation with this stranger who drove me to the airport, but I also had a chance to untangle my perception on the ownership of environmental protection.
 Beyond that, I was moved to consider what needs to be done at an individual, local, regional, and global level to better nourish environmental policies.

 Let’s put things into perspective